-An introductory-level course presenting programming logic techniques.
+An introductory-level course presenting programming logic concepts and skills.
 Emphasizes structured methods of programming.
-Also covers pseudocode and flowcharting, input/output, selection, loops, arrays, data validation, functions, and modules.
-A computer lab is used for compilation and testing.
+Covers input, output, selection/decisions, loops, arrays, data validation, functions, and modules.
+A computer lab is used for debugging, compilation and testing.

 Goals, Topics, and Objectives